crossplane/docs/content/v1.15/software/upgrade.md

 ## Upgrade Crossplane

-Upgrade Crossplane with `helm upgrade`, providing the namespace where Crossplane is installed.
+Upgrade Crossplane with `helm upgrade`, providing the Crossplane namespace.
 By default, Crossplane installs into the `crossplane-system` namespace.

 ```shell